Continence Management and Pelvic Health

 We will conduct a comprehensive assessment of your condition including assessment of your ability to perform correct pelvic floor muscle contractions.
 Assessment of the pelvic floor muscles can be done fully clothed using real-time ultrasound.
 For a more comprehensive assessment of pelvic floor muscles a direct assessment can be performed via a vaginal or rectal assessment.
 This method is recommended for an accurate assessment of the strength of the pelvic floor muscles and the urinary and anal sphincters.
 The method of assessing your pelvic floor muscles is always your choice and will be thoroughly explained and based on your consent.

-Following the assessment, we will explain to you in simple terms the factors that may be impacting on your problem and design a collaborative treatment plan to help you achieve your goals.
+Following the assessment, we will explain to you in simple terms the factors that may be impacting on your problem and design a collaborative treatment plan for continence management and to help you achieve your goals.

 Approximately 25% of women and 5% of men experience pelvic pain.
 For some individuals pain is severe and significantly affects their quality of life.